sd19671/prompt_training/README.md

 # Prompt Manager VS Code Extension

-A VS Code extension for managing prompt templates for AI interactions.
+A POC VS Code extension for managing and learning about prompts and prompt patterns.

 ## Features

-- Browse and search through your prompt templates
+- Store templates
 - Edit and create prompt templates with variables
+- Test prompts
-- Generate customized prompts by filling in the variables
+- Resolves template variables
-- Copy generated prompts to clipboard for use with AI systems
+- Copy generated prompts to clipboard for use with AI
 - Store templates locally for easy access

 ## Usage